Red Velvet Cake Recipe

 240ml butter milk, or 230ml milk with a tablespoon of vinegar stirred through and left for 10 minutes

-Red food colouring, I used 10g liquid food colouring and some red colour paste
+Red food colouring, I used 10g liquid food colouring and a blog of red colour paste, Progel red food colouring is fab for this

 1 teaspoon vinegar